shawnoster/kudu/README.md

-# kudu
+# Kudu

-Goodreads Windows Phone 7 client
+A Goodreads client for Windows Phone
+Created by Shawn Oster